-The application deadline for high school students is February 28th.
+The application deadline for both high school students and post-secondary students is February 28th.

 Should a student awarded an IGA Bursary be waitlisted for a post-secondary program, please note that the IGA will consider holding an IGA Bursary only up to the January semester of the current academic year.